F1 Academy: Finances

-Development and vision for F1 Academy

-The F1 Academy was introduced in order to support pathways for women to reach Formula 1.
-The racing championship is designed around driver development instead of only the competition aspect, with the focus being on helping the drivers gain experience in professional single seater racing whilst additionally developing other essential skills to progress further and eventually into Formula One.
-The F1 Academy gives competitors regular track time, structured testing, access to racing on F1 weekends, as well as individual support and guidance for example mentoring drivers with engineering feedback and developing both their fitness and mental preparation before races.
-The F1 Academy acts as a stepping stone between karting and the higher levels of junior racing, including Formula 3 and other categories.
+The F1 Academy is supported by several commercial partners and sponsors that aim to promote women in motorsport.
+These partnerships include global brands such as Charlotte Tilbury and TAG Heuer.
+On 11 March 2026, Sephora, a beauty retailer owned by LVMH, became an official partner and official beauty retail partner of the F1 Academy.

 Championship format

 The 2023 season consisted of seven event weekends with three races each, for a total of 21 races, plus fifteen days of official testing.
 Each race weekend included two 30-minute races, and one 20-minute reverse-grid race, where the top 8 drivers from qualifying had their starting positions reversed.
 The final of the seven events was a Formula One support race during the United States Grand Prix.

 On 31 March 2023, Formula One CEO Stefano Domenicali announced that the 2024 season would take place exclusively on select Formula One weekends, joining Formula 2, Formula 3 and the Porsche Supercup as part of the support bill.
 This required a change to the race weekend format, reducing the number of races to two by removing the 20-minute reverse-grid race.
 The 2024 season also saw the addition of FIA Super Licence points and wild card entries.
 The top five drivers in the championship earn points towards an FIA Super Licence, with 10 for the champion, 7 for the runner-up, 5 for third-place, 3 for fourth, and 1 for fifth.
 Wild card entries will be introduced at specific rounds in order to promote and strengthen the talent pool in the areas where the series races.
 The wild card drivers are eligible to score points in the drivers' standings.

 For the 2025 season, the weekend format changed with the first race becoming a reverse-grid race.
 This change put the series' format more in line with Formula 2 and Formula 3.

+In the 2026 season, after the cancellation of the Jeddah round due the Iran war, F1 Academy announced that Montreal at Circuit Gilles-Villeneuve and Austin at Circuit of the Americas (COTA) will feature a third race to restore the cancelled rounds.
+The additional race is called the opening race and will use the drivers' second fastest qualifying lap time to determine the grid.